PaS3/metric_time/README.md

-# metric_time
+# Metric Time
-Simple conversion on current time to metric time.
-Metric time information from Wikipedia only references hours and minutes but this script will return a step further and show date and time.
+Simple conversion on current, imperial time to metric time.
+Metric time information from Wikipedia only references hours and minutes equation but this script will return a step further scale of date and time.